Federal Direct Loans

 View more information on student loans and the application process.

 This low-interest loan program is available to parents of dependent students who may need to borrow for educational expenses that the student’s aid won’t cover.
 The Direct Parent Loan may not exceed the student’s cost of education minus other financial aid awards.

 Private Student Loans

-In accordance with 34 CFR 668.14(b)(29)(ii), an institution must discuss the availability of Federal, State, and institutional financial aid to a student applying for alternative educational loans.
-EWC’s Financial Aid Office is happy discuss with students and prospective students, and their parents, the financial aid options available under Title IV of the Higher Education Act programs, which offer better options and more benefits than private loans.
+In accordance with 34 CFR 668.14(b)(29)(ii), an institution must discuss the availability of Federal, State, and institutional financial aid to a student applying for non-federal private or alternative educational loans.
+EWC’s Financial Aid Office is happy to discuss with students and prospective students, and their parents, the financial aid options available under Title IV of the Higher Education Act programs, which offer better options and more benefits than private loans.
 The terms and conditions of Title IV HEA program loans are often more favorable than the provisions of private educational loans.
 Non-federal loans also entail a credit check and often require a co-signer.

 Here are some points to consider as you are researching private/alternative loans:

 - What are the eligibility requirements (enrolled half-time or more; meeting Satisfactory Academic Progress standards; degree- or certificate-seeking)?

 - What is the interest rate; is it fixed or variable; is the rate capped?

 - What fees must be paid for this loan and when does repayment start?